SkyRousse/README-homework/README.md

 *Determine the license under which this application can be used.
 See below for more details on licensing.*

+1. this is the first list item
+2. this is the second list item
+3. this is the third list item

 Copyright (c) 2015 **_Sky Rousse_**